snugnug/hjem-rum/docs/manual/TESTING.md

 ## Creating tests

-Every file is automatically imported with `lib.filesystem.listFilesRecursive`, given that there is a check output that imports the directory (more on that later), so your only worry should be creating the tests in their relevant directories.
-If you're writing a test for btop, for instance, you should create a module as `/modules/tests/programs/btop.nix`.
+Every file is automatically imported with {file}`lib.filesystem.listFilesRecursive`, given that there is a check output that imports the directory (more on that later), so your only worry should be creating the tests in their relevant directories.
+If you're writing a test for btop, for instance, you should create a module as {file}`modules/tests/programs/btop.nix`.

 If you're certain your test category doesn't get covered by any of the existing directories, you can create a new one together with a check that imports files